illucIT/InstaTrie/README.md

 The `PrefixIndex` also provides a method `searchStream` which behaves exactly like the `search` method, but instead of returning a `List` of models, it will return a Java8 `java.util.stream.Stream<T>` containing the models.

-#### Filtering

-In some cases it might be helpful to get a "view" for an existing prefix index, which only returns a subset of the indexed models.
-You could have e.g. a database of articles from multiple books and want to have a prefix index containing all articles, and then one prefix index for each book containing only the articles from that book.

-One simple solution would be to create multiple indexes, but that will consume twice the memory of the single, full index.
-Another solution might be to always append Java8 filters on each search result from the big index, depending on the use case.

-However, the `PrefixIndex` interface provides a method itself to help you with this use case.
-The method `getFilteredView(filterFunction)` will return a proxy to the original prefix index, but where all search results are automatically filtered by the given filter function paramete (which is a Java8 predicate and can be written as lambda expression).
-The two instances are permanently connected and the refreshing of the index on one instance will also change the index of the other instance.
-Because both instances share the same state, the memory usage is exactly the same as with the original index (except for the additional proxy object which contains no data).
-You can even create a new filter proxy with another filter predicate from the first filter proxy, which will yield a new filter proxy with a combined filter predicate (both must be true).

-This feature can be combined with the "list proxy" functionality described above; when you create a filter proxxy< from a list proxy, you will get a proxy of the original prefix index which has a filtered view as well as list capabilities.

 ## Highlighting